 The things you have to turn off in your home will depend on your lifestyle.
 If you live in a bachelor pad, for example, you probably don’t have too many hair straighteners and curling irons lying around.
 If you consider yourself somewhat of a chef, though, make sure you’re always practicing fire safety in the home that is specific to the kitchen.

 The last thing you want is to cook a delicious meal only to make it be the last one you create in the house for a while.
 Remember, it only takes a few minutes to start a fire and a much longer time to fix the aftermath.
-If you’re learning this the hard way, this service can help.

 5. Keep Flammable Items to a Minimum